We have five factories and 19 years of experience in plant extracts

 5.3 Immune System Support

-The immune-boosting properties of Citrus bioflavonoids can help to enhance the body's natural defenses against infections and diseases.
+The immune-boosting properties of citrus bioflavonoids can help to enhance the body's natural defenses against infections and diseases.
 They may also play a role in modulating the immune response, reducing inflammation and supporting overall immune health.

 5.4 Anti-Inflammatory Effects

-Inflammation is a key factor in many chronic diseases, and Citrus bioflavonoids have been found to possess anti-inflammatory properties.
+Inflammation is a key factor in many chronic diseases, and citrus bioflavonoids have been found to possess anti-inflammatory properties.
 This can be particularly beneficial for individuals suffering from conditions such as arthritis, where reducing inflammation can help to alleviate pain and improve joint function.

 5.5 Skin Health

-The antioxidant and anti-inflammatory properties of Citrus bioflavonoids can also benefit skin health.
+The antioxidant and anti-inflammatory properties of citrus bioflavonoids can also benefit skin health.
 They may help to protect the skin from environmental damage, reduce the signs of aging, and improve the skin's overall appearance.

 5.6 Cognitive Function